pankod/frontend-challenge/README.md

 ## Design
-We've provided a screen [designs](./designs/) for desktop and mobile version.
-You should follow design measurements in sketch file.
+We've provided a screen [designs](./screens) for desktop and mobile version.

-If you don't have licence for sketch visit their [official](https://www.sketch.com/) website to get a free trial version.

 We encourage you to use latest CSS techniques(like flex-box) and responsive design approach.